 If the chemicals are alleged to be affecting the health of residents on neighbouring properties, the Shire’s Environmental Health Team will investigate the matter in conjunction with Worksafe and the Environment Protection Authority.

-If you have any concerns regarding chemical spray drift affecting your property please contact the Shire’s Environmental Health Team on: 5050 1050.
+If you have any concerns regarding chemical spray drift affecting your property please contact us.

-More information on chemical spraying is available from the Department of Primary Industry.
+More information on chemical spraying is available from Agriculture Victoria.

 Air Services Australia met with Councillors, Shire Officers and members of the Peninsula Aero Club (PAC) and the Tyabb Rate Payers Association (TRPA) in a discussion about the airfield and surrounding environs.
 It was agreed by all parties that all concerns about operational issues surrounding Tyabb Airfield should be directed to Airservices Australia to investigate.

 The Shire is seeking your assistance and request that you lodge any concerns in relationship to noise or any other operational issue at Tyabb Airfield with Airservices Australia.
 This will assist in the gathering of data about the operation of Tyabb Airfield.
 Airservices Australia will analyse the data collected and make reports to the Mornington Peninsula Shire.
 The reports will help inform Council decisions relating to Tyabb Airfield.

 To make a complaint please direct your concerns to Airservices Noise Complaints and Information Service.

 You can lodge your compliant at Airservices Australia, by calling 1800 802 584 (free call) or by post to: Noise Complaints and Information Services, PO Box 211, Mascot NSW 1460.

 The Air Services Australia website provides more details on their complaints investigation procedures.